unalmis/automate/tips.md

 # (need to use sudo)
 sudo mokutil --import /etc/pki/akmods/certs/public_key.der

-# On next boot, MOK Management is launched.
+# On next boot, MOK management is launched.
 # Choose 'Enroll MOK' then 'Continue' to enroll the key.
 # Confirm enrollment by selecting 'Yes'.
 # Enter the password generated above.